genn-team/genn/userproject/Model_Schmuker_2014_classifier_project/README.txt

 cd to this project directory (userproject/Model_Schmuker_2014_project)

-To build the model using the GENN meta compiler type:-
+To build the model using the GENN meta compiler type:

 genn-buildmodel.sh Model_Schmuker_2014_classifier.cc

+for Linux, Mac and other UNIX systems, or:

+genn-buildmodel.bat Model_Schmuker_2014_classifier.cc

-(add -d for a debug build)
+for Windows systems (add -d for a debug build).

 You should only have to do this at the start, or when you change your actual network model  (i.e. editing the file Model_Schmuker_2014_classifier.cc )

 Then to compile the experiment plus the GeNN created C/CUDA code type:-

-make clean && make
+make

-(or "make clean debug && make debug" if using debug mode )
+for Linux, Mac and other UNIX users, or:

+nmake /f WINmakefile

+for Windows users (add DEBUG=1 if using debug mode).

 Once it compiles you should be able to run the classifier against the included Iris dataset.

 type

 ./experiment .

+for Linux, Mac and other UNIX systems, or:

+experiment .

+for Windows systems.

 This is how it works roughly.
 The experiment (experiment.cu) controls the experiment at a high level.
 It mostly does this by instructing the classifier (Schmuker2014_classifier.cu) which does the grunt work.